 In an attempt to recreate the past we create the illusion that we control our present.
 And therefor future.
 Whereas in reality it is a rather dark view of an irrevocably damaged nature born out of a human longing to find meaning with and within the natural world.
-It is a way of staving off the inevitable, of holding onto the past.
+It is a manmade way of staving off the inevitable.
+Of holding onto the past and trying to reconnect to memory.
 Nowhere is this more poignant than in the museum of Natural History in Aralsk, a former Soviet fishing port.
-The poor state of the museum is in a rather curious way a fitting reflection of the ecological disaster that has troubled this region for the past five decades.
+The poor state of the museum is in a rather odd way a fitting reflection of the ecological disaster that has troubled this region for the past five decades.